M-Taghizadeh/M-Taghizadeh/README.md

 # Hi, this is **Mohammad Taghizadeh** :)
-Professional programming experience with different programming languages ​​and of course I am very interested in **Python** (Since 2018), Backend development, Artificial intelligence, teaching programming to others and learning with training :)
+Professional programming experience with different programming languages, ​​and of course, I am very interested in **Python** (Since 2018), Backend development, Artificial intelligence, teaching programming to others and learning with training :)

-My goal is to teach the best quality programming courses in Persian web, and for this purpose, I record programming contents on **YouTube** and publish programming training courses on Persian online education platforms.
+My goal is to teach the best quality programming courses on the Persian web, and for this purpose, I record programming content on **YouTube** and publish programming training courses on Persian online education platforms.

 [![YouTube](https://img.shields.io/badge/YouTube-MohammadTaghizadeh-red?logo=youtube&style=flat-square)](https://www.youtube.com/c/MohammadTaghizadeh)